SunRuir/DDA-GTN/README.md

 > This folder stores the code files.

 ## 2.2 result
-> This folder contains the log files from the five cross-validations.
+> This folder contains the logs of the five five-fold cross-validations, the model parameters and predictions of the fifth cross-validation, the code for calculating the results and standard deviation of the average five cross-validations, and the code for drawing the AUC and ROC curves.

 ## 2.3 compare
-> Code for the comparison method.
+> This file contains the running code for LAGCN, LHGCE, and REDDA, which were originally sourced from the github repositories published by the corresponding publications.

 # 3. Workflow
 ## 3.1 Configuration environment